 Kingsbury's Spanish language program is one that attempts to emulate first language experience.
 The program does graduate in frequency and intensity of exposure with each year.
-The MUY BIEN series of books/CD's is used as a basis, with many additional tools used as classroom resources.
+The Mi Mundo series of books is used as a basis, with many additional tools used as classroom resources.